-Accepting clients paying out of pocket or who have PPO plans other than Blue Cross Blue Shield (slots for BCBS clients are full)
+Accepting clients for daytime appointments paying out of pocket or who have PPO plans other than Blue Cross Blue Shield (slots for BCBS clients are full)

 Young adults (18 - 24)

 Anxiety and depression